Transport guide - Argentina - South America

 • Let the hotel district decide the final mode

-A good first day starts with the simplest airport logic, and for Buenos Aires that means understanding this before you land: Buenos Aires arrival is usually handled by official transfer, taxi, ride-hailing, or airport bus depending on whether you land at Ezeiza or Aeroparque and where you stay.
+A good first day starts with the simplest airport route, and for Buenos Aires that means understanding this before you land: Buenos Aires arrival is usually handled by official transfer, taxi, ride-hailing, or airport bus depending on whether you land at Ezeiza or Aeroparque and where you stay.

 Many travelers lose the first evening because they optimize the headline train or fare and ignore the awkward last segment with luggage.